 Our third essential criterion is a focus on hands-on educational activities.
 These can cover a wide range of subjects and activities – from biology and ecology to poetry and visual arts.
 Most successful projects incorporate multiple learning concepts and involve multiple teachers.
 We prefer to fund these projects.
 Depending on your situation, you may also find it useful to link your activities to state-mandated curricula.

 Finally, and perhaps most importantly, we must see a thoughtful and realistic maintenance plan that draws from the school community of students, teachers and parents.
-It is unrealistic to expect school grounds maintenance staff to keep the garden functional and aesthetically pleasing.
+It is unrealistic to expect school grounds or community center maintenance staff to keep the garden functional and aesthetically pleasing.
 Using native plants can reduce maintenance requirements over time, but new installations must be watered, tended and nurtured for at least the first year and occasionally cleaned, pruned, and revised over time.
-Water access is often a problem at school installations, and that and maintenance over spring and summer breaks must be specifically addressed.
+Water access is often a problem at many installations, and that and maintenance over spring and summer breaks must be specifically addressed.